Ivanclj/Smile/README.md

 │   ├── archive                       <- Develop notebooks no longer being used.
 │
-├── src                               <- Source data for the project │   ├── import_data_github.py         <- Script for downloading raw data from github.
+├── src                               <- Source data for the project │   ├── load_data.py         <- Script for downloading raw data from github.
-│   ├── import_data_s3.py             <- Script for downloading raw data from a public aws s3 bucket.
 │   ├── upload_data.py                <- Script for uploading data files to S3 bucket.
 │   ├── load_data.py                  <- Script for loading data files saved to desired location.
 │   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for training and scoring.